 However, there are some important precautions to take when doing this, but before we get to that, here are the tools we will be using for this process:

 - A screwdriver for disassembling your laptop hard drive cover

 - Your new SSD (We recommend these brands for reliability)

 With that, the next step would be to download a free OS migration tool.
 There are several of them online, but I highly recommend using the minitool partition wizard.
 This tool is very reliable and quite easy to use.
-The previous versions like Version 10.2 and Version 11.5 can offer you a complete migration for FREE if you follow the procedure showed in this tutorial and in the video below.
+The previous versions like Version 10.2 and Version 11.5 can offer you a complete migration for FREE if you follow the procedure shown in this tutorial and in the video below.
 The latest version, version 12 requires a paid pro subscription to perform disk cloning operations.

 The rest of this tutorial will be based on the 10.0 and 11.5 versions.

-On this page, click on download and wait for the download to complete.
-Afterward, run the installation file by double-clicking.
+After downloading, run the installation file by double-clicking.
 Select your preferred language and hit ok.

 Accept the license terms and hit next on the following pages.

 Here, choose whether or not you want to create a desktop shortcut and if you want to participate in the customer experience improvement program, then hit next.